mikasymone01/BrainControlledDevices/README.md

 # Brain-Controlled Drone
 ## Overview
 This project uses electroencephalogram (EEG) technology to track brain signals.
-We uses these brain signals to send commands to the Tello Drone to control it.
+We use these brain signals to send commands to the Tello Drone to control it.
 This is a senior capstone project for Spring-Fall 2023.
+Currently, we are looking to implement a way for the EEG to communicate with a GO1 Unitree Robot Dog

 ## Equipment Used
 * EMOTIV EPOCHx headset